marinafdezban/ih_datamadpt1120_project_m2/README.md

 ## :chart_with_upwards_trend: Key Findings

-* Carat: is the most relevant metric to stablish a diamond's value, having an exponential relationship.
+* **Carat:** is the most relevant metric to stablish a diamond's value, having an exponential relationship.
-* Cut Scale: is not a major feature to determinate the price.
+* **Cut:** is not a major feature to determinate the price.
 In fact, Fair cut is related to the most expensive diamonds even though it is not the greatest cut.
-* Color & Clarity: They both have a linear relationship with average price, very close to carat value.
+* **Color & Clarity:** They both have a linear relationship with average price, very close to carat value.

 ### :rocket: **Bonus: Hypothesis Testing**